Get Your Ontario Private

 HOW DO I BECOME A PRIVATE INVESTIGATOR?

-To become a private investigator in Ontario, you must first purchase and complete our private investigator training course.
-Once you’ve completed the required 50hours of online study you’ll be able to register for the Ontario Private Investigator Licence Exam using the Training Completion Number we provide to you.
+To become a private investigator in Ontario, you must first purchase and complete a private investigator training course.
+Once you’ve completed the required 50 hours of online study you’ll be able to register for the Ontario Private Investigator Licence Exam using the Training Completion Number we provide to you.

 CAN I GET A LICENCE THAT ALLOWS ME TO WORK AS BOTH A SECURITY GUARD AND A PRIVATE INVESTIGATOR?

 WILL I GET A CERTIFICATE AT THE END OF MY COURSE?